 Food that meets one or more of the following criteria may be considered processed or industrialized food.
 (Rank is a separate exam)

-- After undergoing a deep freeze, raw or ready-to-eat food, baking, frying, steaming, or other heating over high heat.
+- After a deep freeze, raw or ready-to-eat food, baking, frying, steaming, or other heating over high heat.

-- The primary test is the degree of damage caused to each product's nutrients individually, during freezing, cooling, or heating to high heat.
+- The primary test is the degree of damage caused to each product's nutrients individually during freezing, cooling, or heating to high heat.
 We are taking into account the shelf life of the product.

-- Animal, and plant nutrients, grown under conditions that are not their optimal conditions in nature.
+- Animal, and plant nutrients, are grown under conditions that are not their optimal conditions in nature.
 Such as:

-- Animal foods that have received growth hormones, antibiotics, foods that target unnatural obesity for the specific animal.
+- Animal foods that have received growth hormones, antibiotics, and foods that target unnatural obesity for the specific animal.
 Various unneeded chemicals.